Shrek: Marketing

 In 2000, IMAX released CyberWorld onto its branded large-screen theaters.
 It was a compilation film that featured stereoscopic conversions of various animated shorts and sequences, including the bar sequence in Antz.
 DreamWorks was so impressed by the technology used for the sequence's "stereoscopic translation", that the studio and IMAX decided to plan a big-screen 3D version of Shrek.
 The film would have been re-released during the Christmas season of 2001, or the following summer, after its conventional 2D release.
 The re-release would have also included new sequences and an alternate ending.
 Plans for this was dropped due to "creative changes" instituted by DreamWorks and resulted in a loss of $1.18 million, down from IMAX's profit of $3.24 million.
+There was also a THX trailer that featured Shrek and Donkey playing instruments, which was supposed to be released theatrically in November 2001, but this was cut due to copyright issues and Disney's ongoing rivality with DreamWorks.

 Radio Disney was told not to allow any ads for the film to air on the station, stating, "Due to recent initiatives with The Walt Disney Company, we are being asked not to align ourselves promotionally with this new release Shrek.
 Stations may accept spot dollars only in individual markets."
 The restriction was later relaxed to allow ads for the film's soundtrack album onto the network.

 On May 7, 2001, Burger King began promotions for the film, giving out a selection of nine exclusive Candy Caddies based on the Shrek characters, in Big Kids Meal and Kids Meal orders.
 Ice cream chain Baskin-Robbins also ran an 8-week promotion of the film, selling products such as Shrek's Hot Sludge Sundae, a combination of Oreo Cookies 'n Cream ice cream, hot fudge, crushed chocolate cookies, whipped cream and squiggly gummy worms, and Shrek Freeze Frame Cake, featuring an image of Shrek and Donkey framed by sunflowers.
 This was to support the film's DVD/VHS release.